Should You Brave Remortgaging In 2023? | Contact Connect

 • If your plans change and you end up moving, you will usually need to fork out for early exit charges.

-The decision of whether to get a five-year fixed-rate mortgage depends on your individual circumstances and risk appetite.
-Getting a five-year fixed-rate mortgage may be your best option if you are worried about interest rates going up.
+Whether to get a five-year fixed-rate mortgage depends on your circumstances and risk appetite.
+Getting a five-year fixed-rate mortgage may be your best option if you are worried about rising interest rates.
 However, if you are happy with the two-year fixed-rate mortgage and want more flexibility, then getting a two-year fixed-rate mortgage may be the better option.
-Connect Mortgages

-It’s important to do your research and compare different deals before making a decision.
+It’s essential to do your research and compare different deals before making a decision.
 You can use a mortgage comparison website to compare interest rates and fees from different lenders.

 Share: